modhunter/Probably_NOC_Rotations/README.md

 - Multitarget mode will only engage AOE abilities when both the multitarget toggle is set and there are at least 3 active enemies - this means that you can generally leave multitarget toggled on and not worry about only casting multi-shot all the time
 - Pause rotation when in feign death
 - Delayed interrupting: Don't attempt to interrupt until the spellcast is 30% complete
-- Toggle to allow for automatic serpent sting on your current mouseover target whenever that target doesn't already have the serpent sting DOT/debuff.
+- Toggle to allow for automatic arcane shot on your current mouseover target whenever that target doesn't already have the serpent sting DOT/debuff.
 This is a great way to 'DOT-up' multiple enemies that are spread around
-- Revive Pet, Heart of the Phoenix, & Call Pet
+- Revive Pet, Heart of the Phoenix, & Call Pet support
-- Will not cast Serpent Sting or Black Arrow against a charmed player in order to prevent DOTS from killing them

 ### Hotkeys
 ====================